Sheersh123/Kubernetes-Pods/README.md

 ## Best practices & notes

-- Keep Pods immutable: use Deployments for managed workloads.
+- Keep Pods immutable: use Deployments or other controllers for managed workloads.
 - Don’t run production workloads as a single Pod without controllers (Deployments/StatefulSets).
 - Always request and limit resources (cpu/memory) in production manifests.
 - Prefer readiness and liveness probes for reliable rollouts.